langep/VoiceChat/README.md

 The downsides are that it requires more compute power on the client side due to encoding and decoding multiple streams.
 It also scales poorly because each new client adds N - 1 new connections (i.e. it connects to everyone but itself).

+## Notice

+This was a toy project to learn about Elixir, Phoenix and WebRTC.
+It is by no means a production ready system.

 ## Usage

 To start your Phoenix server: